sudhirnayudu/predict_rents/README.md

 # predict_rents

-This repository contains a Machine Learning project in a Jupyter notebook that uses Linear Regression algorithms to predict rental prices based on various US economic indicators such as Unemployment rate, Federal Interest rates, and Inflation.
+This repository hosts a Machine Learning project in a Jupyter notebook, employing Linear Regression algorithms to forecast rental prices, influenced by various US economic indicators such as Unemployment rate, Federal Interest rates, and Inflation.

 ## Installation

 Clone this repository to your local machine using https://github.com/sudhirnayudu/predict_rents.git

-Navigate to the project directory: cd predict_rents
+Switch to the project directory: cd predict_rents

-We recommend using a virtual environment to manage the dependencies.
-You can create one with python -m venv env and activate it.

-Install the required packages: pip install -r requirements.txt
+Install the necessary packages: pip install -r requirements.txt

-Start Jupyter Notebook with the command jupyter notebook
+Initiate Jupyter Notebook with the command jupyter notebook

 ## Usage

-In the Jupyter Notebook dashboard, navigate to the notebook file predict_rents.ipynb and open it.
+In the Jupyter Notebook dashboard, locate the notebook file predict_rents.ipynb and open it.

-Run the cells in the notebook to train a Linear Regression model on the dataset in data/rents.csv and output the model's predictions for the rental prices.
+Execute the cells in the notebook to train a Linear Regression model on the dataset in datasets/rents.csv and generate the model's predictions for the rental prices.

 ## Contributing